CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 Note: This correlation technique can be used with Java applications only.

 When init container is used, UNIQUE_HOST_ID can be set in order to correlate APM agent and cluster agent metrics.
-Depending on your version, command that needs to be executed varies, and for the latest infoamtion on this refer to the documentation [here](https://docs.appdynamics.com/display/PRO45/Configure+App+Agents+to+Correlate+with+Cluster+Agent).
+Depending on your version, the command that needs to be executed varies, and for the latest infoamtion on this refer to the documentation [here](https://docs.appdynamics.com/display/PRO45/Configure+App+Agents+to+Correlate+with+Cluster+Agent).

 ## b) When you are using auto-instrumentation (recommended)

-Without need to use init containers, auto-instrumentation can be used to inject agent and correlate APM with cluster agent.
+Without the need to use init containers, auto-instrumentation can be used to inject agent and correlate APM with cluster agent.

 No additional actions are required in order to enable correlation.